US Drug Test Centers Blog

 Order the instant 6-panel urine drug test

 Additionally, you should avoid all diuretics until after you've finished providing a urine sample.
 Diuretics are any substances that promote urination.
 They don't only come in the form of over-the-counter pills.
-Other diuretics that you may not be aware of also include green tea, black tea, parsley, and coffee — so you might want to hold off on your daily Starbucks run until later in the day.
+Other diuretics that you may not be aware of include green tea, black tea, parsley, and coffee — so you might want to hold off on your daily Starbucks run until later in the day.

 cup of coffee on a deskIt's important to remember that you don't need to be totally dehydrated and dying of thirst to avoid providing diluted urine.
 You can still drink water.
 Just limit it to only the amount you need to remain hydrated enough before your test.